Using SQL Monitor for the first time

 - Set up different email recipients for different types of alerts or servers.

 As part of each alert's configuration, you can enter a different email address, so that other colleagues in your organization are notified when a particular type of problem occurs, or a specific database is affected.
-See: Setting up email notification.
+See Configuring email notification settings.

 - Compare the performance of various aspects of your server or database performance on different days.

 Go to the Analysis tab and select the performance metric and server or database you are interested in.
-Click Compare baseline to compare the performance of a metric to a previous point in time.
+You can now select a comparison timeframe from the Time range drop-down box:

 - When your evaluation period expires, go to the Licensing page (Configuration > Licensing) to enter your serial numbers and choose which servers you want to license.